 BNT312/GEN1042 is a jointly owned, novel, agonistic, bispecific antibody that combines targeting and conditional activation of the costimulatory molecules CD40 and 4-1BB on immune cells.
-BNT312/GEN1042 is being developed for the treatment of solid cancers using Genmab's proprietary DuoBody technology platform and our CD40 and 4-1BB antibodies.
+BNT312/GEN1042 is being developed for the treatment of solid cancers using Genmab's proprietary DuoBody technology platform.
 We and Genmab are currently evaluating BNT312/GEN1042 in multiple clinical trials.
-We and Genmab anticipate having the data needed to determine next steps for this program this year.

-- Two Phase 1/2 clinical trials (NCT05491317; NCT04083599) in patients with solid tumors are ongoing evaluating BNT312/GEN1042 in combination with pembrolizumab (Merck's Keytruda) with or without chemotherapy.
-We continue to actively recruit patients into the expansion cohorts across a range of solid tumors. - A Phase 1 clinical trial (NCT06057038) is ongoing in Japan to evaluate the safety, tolerability, pharmacokinetics, pharmacodynamics and antitumor activity of BNT312/GEN1042 monotherapy and in combination with pembrolizumab with or without chemotherapy in patients with multiple solid tumors
+- One Phase 1/2 clinical trial (NCT04083599) in patients with solid tumors is ongoing to evaluate BNT312/GEN1042 in combination with pembrolizumab with or without chemotherapy is currently enrolling. - A Phase 1 clinical trial (NCT06057038) is recruiting in Japan to evaluate the safety, tolerability, pharmacokinetics, pharmacodynamics and antitumor activity of BNT312/GEN1042 monotherapy and in combination with pembrolizumab with or without chemotherapy in patients with multiple solid tumors.